webgrafia/cheshire-cat-chatbot/README.txt

 *   **Easy to use:** Use a shortcode to add the chat to your pages.
 *   **Global Chat:** Enable the chat on every page of your website.
 *   **Avatar Support:** Display a customizable avatar below the chat, making it look like a speech bubble.
+*   **Context Awareness:** Optionally send page context information (title, content, etc.) to make the chatbot aware of the current page's content.

 == Installation ==